Who makes up the TranQuill Legal team?

 The TranQuill Legal team is comprised of fully qualified Australian solicitors, Registered Migration Agents and a dedicated administration contingent.
 Our staff members are dedicated to the highest order of professional ethics and quality service, with a proven success rate, and rigorous ethical standards.

-Owen Harris – Director, Principal Lawyer, Principal Registered Migration Agent (MARN 0851294) and Notary Public
+Owen Harris – Director, Accredited Specialist in Immigration Law, Principal Registered Migration Agent (MARN 0851294) and Notary Public

-Owen wants to live in a world where his trusty side-kick Bronwyn does not nag him and he always has a hot cup of tea, a Diet Coke and a jar of jellybeans within arms reach.
+Owen wants to live in a world where his trusty side-kick Bronwyn does not nag him and he always has a hot cup of tea, a Diet Coke and a packet of snakes (he was banned from the jellybeans) within arms reach.

 He is currently an Adjunct Professor of Law at the University of Canberra, lecturing for the Juris Doctor program.
 He teaches budding lawyers how to be ethical (some might say an impossible task), sue people and understand Admin Law.